nahu02/EventSnap/README.md

 - **Simplicity**: Use Android's share function to process events with Natural Language Processing.
 - **User-friendly Interface**: Intuitive UI to customize your events before adding them to your calendar.
-- **Calendar Integration**: All calendar apps installed on zour device are available.
-You can select which calendar you want the event to be added to.
+- **Calendar Integration**: You can select which calendar you want the event to be added to.
+All calendar apps installed on your device are available.

 ## Getting Started